rutendo-lemon/rutendo-lemon/README.md

 ## 🎯 About Me
 I’m a **Mathematics & Statistics student** building a career at the intersection of **Data Science, AI Engineering, and Solutions Architecture**.

-I’m passionate about designing **intelligent, scalable systems** that leverage **data and cloud technologies** to solve complex challenges, including:
+I’m passionate about designing **intelligent, scalable systems** that leverage **data and cloud technologies** to solve complex challenges, especially in:

 - Healthcare
 - Renewable Energy